 Share your pics on social media

-Food pics are a staple on social media, so posting a few from your cookout isn't corny (ha, get it?)
 If you're lucky enough to attend the parade in Minnesota, upload some videos.
-There's a lot of corn lovers out there who'd really appreciate it (cough, cough).
+There's a lot of corn lovers out there who'd really appreciate it.
 And don't forget to tag everything with #NationalCornOnTheCobDay.

 Brush up on corn trivia

 Hold a trivia night centered on facts about corn.
 It has a fascinating history and some of its uses will surprise you (in a good way).
 You'll also have the chance to decide the argument over how to eat corn on the cob correctly.
 Many people say as long as you hold both ends you're good to go, but you know better.
 According to etiquette experts, you should butter a few rows at a time, and then eat moving side to side like a typewriter.
-You'll look good enough to eat.
+(Or a keyboard if you're under 80.)

 Why We Love National Corn on the Cob Day

-Corn on the cob can be decked out in all sorts of seasonings.
-There's nothing wrong with salt and butter, but something with more pizzazz, like say, miso butter, could offer an interesting twist.
-If you’rein the mood for a bite that packs a kick, look no further than Jamaican jerk curry mayo and coconut.
+Nothing wrong with salt and butter, but something with more pizzazz, like say, miso butter, could offer an interesting twist.
+If you’re in the mood for a bite that packs a kick, look no further than Jamaican jerk curry mayo and coconut.
 And for those who love everything crispy, there's batter-fried corn.
 When has deep-frying ever let anyone down?

 It’s incredibly versatile

 When it's not on the cob, we mainly think of corn as snack to eat at the movies.
 But it's also a key ingredient in medicines and substances we use everyday.
-For example, antibiotics, hand soap, ethanol, and even fireworks owe a lot to those little, yellow, kernels.
-So the next time you watch fireworks on July 4, show your solidarity by munching down on a piece of corn.
+For example, antibiotics, hand soap, ethanol, and even fireworks owe a lot to those little yellow kernels.
+So the next time you watch fireworks on Independence Day , show your solidarity by munching down a piece of corn.
 You could say it's your patriotic duty.